-Roll driver's side window of tow vehicle down prior to backing down ramp.
-Should the vehicle slip into the water, the driver can escape through open window.
+Roll all windows of tow vehicle down prior to backing down ramp.
+Should the vehicle slip into the water, the driver can escape through an open window.

-NOTE: Because your Supra is a true inboard, when backing up, the stern will have a tendency to drift to due to prop rotation.
+NOTE: Because your Supra is a true inboard, when backing up, the stern will have a tendency to drift due to prop rotation.